maxwellmattryan/PersonalWebsite/data/markdown/posts/02-the-fundamental-concepts-of-audio-programming.md

 <br>

 Thank you for checking out this blog post!
-Please read more at my [blog page](https://mattmaxwell.dev/blog) or checkout the plugin that I build, [Rotor](https://drive.google.com/drive/folders/1Vt5EhEqqlEPCf3kp-zyU0TGP6DlU1NL2?usp=sharing), to see these concepts in action.
+Please read more at my [blog page](https://mattmaxwell.dev/blog) or checkout the plugin that I built, [Rotor](https://drive.google.com/drive/folders/1Vt5EhEqqlEPCf3kp-zyU0TGP6DlU1NL2?usp=sharing), to see these concepts in action or <a href='assets/plugins/rotor.zip' download='rotor.zip'>download the plugin</a>.
 Cheers!